mohgavin/code-repository/README.md

 [calculate ISD.ipynb](https://github.com/mohgavin/code-repository/blob/main/calculate%20ISD.ipynb) --> Algorithm to get multiple nearest point/polygon in CRS 3857, Maximal distance is needed.
 The nearest_sjoin function is not enough for my use case.
 Consider to refork the geopandas github and merge them.

-[create Buffer Area.ipynb](https://github.com/mohgavin/code-repository/blob/main/create%20Buffer%20Area.ipynb)--> This scripts is to create buffer/polygon area around sites and limiting the samples to be inside and intersects with polygon.
+[create Buffer Area.ipynb](https://github.com/mohgavin/code-repository/blob/main/create%20Buffer%20Area.ipynb)--> This scripts is to create buffer/polygon area around sites and used for limiting the samples to be inside and intersects with polygon.

 [create_grid.ipynb](https://github.com/mohgavin/code-repository/blob/main/create_grid.ipynb) --> Algorithm to create custom rectangle grid in CRS 4326.
 These algorithm requires high memory and computation.
 Consider to revisit the algorithm in the future and simplified the steps.

 [dask-process_CR_XLArea.py](https://github.com/mohgavin/code-repository/blob/main/dask-process_CR_XLArea.py) --> These are scripts to query and intersects point inside polygon of MRT Route of Senayan and Bundaran HI.
-These are mean to collect MR at underground levels.
+These are meant to collect MR at underground levels.